Answer a few questions

 Who to call about tree branches touching power lines?

-If you notice a tree branch making contact with a power line or even being close enough, contact the local power company.
+If you notice a tree branch making contact with a power line or even being close enough, contact the local utility company.
 Do not attempt to fix the problem by yourself.
 A lot of people get injured or electrocuted from such cases.

 Even when the branch is close to a power line and not making contact, it is still dangerous.
 Electricity can arc to the nearby tree on given occasions.
 For example, in the case of lightning, a voltage surge may lead to arcing of the electricity.